Brian-Acosta/starter-academic/content/authors/admin/_index.md

 title: Brian Acosta
 email: ""
 ---
 Hi, I'm Brian!
 I'm a Ph.D. student in [MEAM](https://www.me.upenn.edu/) and the [GRASP Lab](https://www.grasp.upenn.edu/) at Penn, where I study planning and control for legged robots.
-I am advised by [Prof. Michael Posa](https://dair.seas.upenn.edu/michael-posa/).
+My research interests are broadly at the intersection of model based control design and machine learning.

-I received my Bachelor of Science in Mechanical Engineering from Purdue University, where I researched in the [XYZT lab](https://www.xyztlab.com/), advised by Professor Song Zhang.
-I have also worked as an engineering intern for [McNeilus Truck and Manufacturing](https://www.mcneiluscompanies.com/) and [John Deere](https://www.deere.com/en/).
+Before coming to Penn, I received my Bachelor of Science in Mechanical Engineering from Purdue University, where I researched in the [XYZT lab](https://www.xyztlab.com/) and interned as a mechanical engineer for Oshkosh Corporation and John Deere.